“But it is good to be zealous in a good thing always, and not only when I am present with you.”

 and not only when I am present with you

 The Galatians had a zeal for grace when Paul was with them, but when he left, they became vulnerable to the legalists.
 God’s work should never depend on people.
 It must go on even when key leaders must leave.
 The fact that other leaders are zealous toward Paul’s followers is not wrong in itself.
-He welcomes the fact that his followers would attach themselves to other leaders, so long as those leaders teach the truth.
+He welcomed the fact that his followers would attach themselves to other leaders so long as those leaders teach the truth.

 Freedom from pettiness advances the cause of Christ.